Ashfaqur4988/react-ecommerce/README.md

 removed the metadata from the frontend as it be taken care at the backend

-setting up proxy:"localhost:8080", now react will consider only 8080
+setting up proxy:"localhost:8080", now react will consider only 8080 (only to test in the dev server)

+adminOrder, added payment status and payment method, made handler function to handle the status changed and added received color in switch case

 do the build again and then put it in the backend part